Abusing Reconciliation

 I am in control only of myself and my actions.
 I can only do so much toward reconciliation.
 It takes accepting responsibility for my own actions.
 It does not necessitate taking responsibility for the actions of others, nor should it.

-Jesus' call to reconciliation does not ignore injustice, abuse, anger, hate, and violence.
-Jesus continually addressed these and other issues around him regarding abuse and oppression.
+Jesus does not ignore injustice, abuse, anger, hate, and violence.
+Jesus addressed issues regarding abuse and oppression.
 It's the same with reconciliation with God.
 It requires a shift toward love and grace on our part.
 Otherwise, we are rejecting God's overtures of love and grace.

 ©Copyright 2024, Christopher B. Harbin